koukarin/Proof-of-Commitment-Protocol/README.md

 It’s is possible to submit as much contents as user’s Voting Power.

-In the PoCoP web page: page_link, user are able to share his content links.
+In the PoCoP web page: [Voting Page](https://app.ergone.io/voting), a user is able to share his content links.

-When he submit a link, the protocol verify if a proof that the user is the creator of this content exists.
+When he submits a link, the protocol verifies if a proof that the user is the creator of this content exists.

-Practically, it analyses user’s content page / post / video description… and if his twitter handle or  Ergo Address is found, the protocol considers the user is well the creator.
+Practically, we analyse user’s content page / post / video description… and if his twitter handle or Ergo Address is found, the protocol considers the user is the creator.

 Once a content (verified or not) is submitted, it appears in the voting page and all the PoCoP users can vote for it.

 ### Voting for a content

-From the Voting Page: page_link, it is possible to discover all the content created by the community and published whatever the platform.
+From the Voting Page: [Voting Page](https://app.ergone.io/voting), it is possible to discover all the contents created by the community and published whatever the platform is.

 Users are able to vote for their preferred contents.
 They can attributes as much points as their Voting Power on one or several contents.